‘Oh, Danny Boy’: Lyrics and History of Ireland’s Beloved Song

 The song stands the test of time due to its relatability – everyone has experienced some form of loss before.
 Though, as the song leads us to believe, there will always be the possibility of being reunited with our loved ones one day.
 It is this comfort that has allowed it to become an incredibly popular song.

 The arts form a huge part of Irish culture and have deep-rooted traditions.
 Some of these traditions are reflected in Irish ballads and exert the idea of the nation’s emotions and, at times, tragic circumstances.
 It is these sorrowful laments that have managed to find their way into songs and stories all over the world.
 As the Irish emigrated to the New World, so did their talents and cultural gifts, and they continue to influence the modern arts globally to this day.

 Danny Boy is a song that holds significant meaning to different listeners.
 Everyone has some form of interpretation of the song and has been deeply affected by it in some way.
-Whether you are a purist and believe that is a biographical piece, the lyrics were written about the loss of Fredric Weatherly’s son Danny in World War One or perhaps you believe it is about emigration.
+Whether you are a purist and believe that is a biographical piece, that the lyrics were written about the loss of Fredric Weatherly’s son Danny in World War One or perhaps you believe it is about emigration.
 Regardless, the influence that Danny Boy has created on people is astounding.

-Quick Answers to Questions on the Danny Boy Song
+Frequently Asked Questions – Danny Boy Song

 Is Danny Boy Irish or Scottish?

 Frederic Weatherly, an Englishman was sent the song The Londonderry Air, where he changed the song lyrics to the now world-famous Oh Danny Boy.
 A blind fiddler in Limavady played the Londonderry Air which was recorded and sent to Weatherly who added its new words.

 When was the song Danny Boy written?/ Who wrote Danny Boy?

 Frederic Weatherly wrote the words to Danny Boy in 1910 and added them to the Londonderry Air in 1912.